inspire-group/adv-patch-paper-list/README.md

 1. **Certified defense** for *detecting an attack*
 2. Apply masks to the different locations of the input image and check inconsistency in masked predictions
-3. Too expansive to scale to ImageNet (?)
+3. Too expensive to scale to ImageNet (?)

 #### [PatchGuard: A Provably Robust Defense against Adversarial Patches via Small Receptive Fields and Masking](https://arxiv.org/abs/2005.10884)